cephcyn/cornell_cs6741_summ_replication/README.md

 I focus on replicating parts of the first four points: building a dataset, implementing `DecSum`, implementing a subset of the other summarization methods they used, and comparing their mean squared error performance.

 ### Method

+All data and code for this replication was newly collected and written, except for the `yelp_preprocess.py` script which is lightly adapted from the authors' public codebase.

 Dataset collection:
 - The authors don't include their full dataset in the repository, so I re-downloaded the most recent version of the Yelp dataset and re-did preprocessing on that dataset with a new randomly selected train/dev/test dataset split in the same ratio that they used.